We’ve already put together a guide about the total amount of water on Earth and how it’s distributed.

 - ‘To maintain sustainable levels of water resources, rates of water withdrawals must be below rates of freshwater replenishment’

-- [What we see, is that many major countries’ per capita renewable fresh water resources are declining as replenishment slows or is moving quick enough, and populations grow]
+- [What we see, is that many major countries’ per capita renewable fresh water resources are declining as replenishment slows or isn’t moving quick enough, and populations grow]

 - [Brazil by far has the biggest per capita supply decrease from 1962 to 2014, going from over 70,000 cubic metres of water, to under 30,000 cubic metres]